anish749/oncetask/docs/task-types.md

 ### Behavior

+- A lease is acquired for the resource key, preventing concurrent processing
 - All pending tasks with the same resource key are collected
 - The handler receives a slice of all tasks
 - If the handler succeeds, all tasks are marked as completed
-- If the handler fails, all tasks retry according to the retry policy
+- If the handler fails, all tasks are retried together according to the retry policy until success
 - Tasks are still identified by unique idempotent IDs

 ## Choosing Between Handler Types